tgeorge27/rockPaperScissors_Adv/doNow.md

 | Scissors | Paper    |         |
 | Scissors | Scissors |         |

-**Step two:** On that same piece of paper with the column chart, write out the basic rules to the game of Rock, Paper, Scissors

 **NOTE:** If you don't know how to play, play a few games with a teacher or someone next to you.